paxdotdev/pax/lab-journal-zb-2024.md

         BUT we still have the `pax_designer` import issue `failed to resolve: use of undeclared crate or module `pax_designer``

         signing off for the day aug 14 2024 with a victory: achieved build of fireworks + designtime; it also runs (rendering only userland component, not designer); now must manage runtime init with the two definitiontoinstancetraversers
+        (see 7c169db2a09d69d8607aeed933149a3d791d562f)

     [ ] Engine init logic (runtime)
-        [ ] for designtime builds, register both definitiontoinstancetraversers with engine on init [ ] for designtime builds, render the root component via the designer; register the userland component for paxiframe
+        [ ] for designtime builds, register both definitiontoinstancetraversers with engine on init [ ] stub out pax-designer designtime for native builds for now (just render userland project, even if designtime is on)
+        [ ] for designtime builds, render the root component via the designer; register the userland component for paxiframe [ ] render userland component via paxiframe

+    [ ] paxiframe primitive
+        [ ] don't worry about string lookup for now - just pull from register [ ] add to designer in both places currently exists (see stubbed TODOs)

     [ ] run design_server instead of static server